 Howard Cespedes has performed with Patti Austin, Louis Bellson, California Pops Orch, Pete Escovedo, Clare Fisher, Four Tops, Josh Groban, Roger Kellaway, Gladys Knight, Patti Lupone, Johnny Mathis, Pacific Mambo Orch, Linda Ronstadt, Bobby Short, Temptations, and many others.
 Big Band affiliations include Contemporary Jazz Orch, Full Faith & Credit, and Jamie Davis Orch.
 Howard has written numerous works for jazz orchestra that have been performed at Jazz festivals of Montreal’s, Vienne, Umbria, San Jose, Monterey, and the Hollywood Bowl.
 He's been teaching for over 25 years.

-Sten is an Artist-in-Residence with the San Mateo-Foster City School District, where she works with nearly 200 flute students in the district’s 16 schools.
+Graham is a former Artist-in-Residence with the San Mateo-Foster City School District, where she worked with nearly 200 flute students in the district’s 16 schools.
 She is currently on the San Francisco Flute Society’s Board of Directors.
-Previously, Sten had held the position of second flutist with the Channel Islands Chamber Orchestra in Ventura, California, as well as with the YMF Debut Orchestra in Los Angeles.
+Previously, Graham had held the position of second flutist with the Channel Islands Chamber Orchestra in Ventura, California, as well as with the YMF Debut Orchestra in Los Angeles.
 She can frequently be found performing with traditional Irish dance music ensembles.